 1950s and 1960s

-In 1956 Oxford City Council leases Hill End Camp for the next 21 years.
+In 1956 Oxford City Council leased Hill End Camp for the next 21 years.

-Due to the tragic loss of Raymond’s wife Hope in 1956 the ‘Hope Ffennell Trust’ was created in 1959.
+Following the death of Hope in 1956 the ‘Hope Ffennell Trust’ was created in 1959.

 1970s and 1980s

-During 1974, Oxfordshire County Council took over the Hill End Camp lease from Oxford City Council.
-They have managed the site according to the conditions of the Ffennell Trust ever since.
+During 1974, Oxfordshire County Council took over the Hill End Camp lease from Oxford City Council, managing the site according to the conditions of the ffennell Trust.

 In 1984 Hill End Camp became Hill End and amalgamated with the Field Study Unit.

 In 1988 the upper hill was granted S.S.S.I (Site of Special Scientific Interest) status, giving Hill End well-deserved recognition for its beautiful and varied habitats.